Assasinphoenix/pyqt5-tutorial/dialog.rst

 =======
 Example
 =======
-Below is an example of an Dialog:
+Below is an example of a Dialog:

 .. literalinclude:: _examples/dialog.py